 - Lingering knee inflammation accompanied by swelling that isn’t relieved with medications or rest;

 - A leg (or legs) that bows in or out;

 - Inability to bend and straighten your knee;

 - Can’t walk any distance without experiencing significant pain;

 During the Surgery

-We want to be your trusted Orthopaedic Specialists in New Orleans.
-If you would like to know if you are a candidate for a knee replacement, please call our office at 504-897-7877 and a member of our caring staff will be happy to help you.
+We have great basic shiksha news and We want to be your trusted Orthopaedic Specialists of New Orleans.
+Call our office today at (504) 897-7877 and a member of our caring staff will be happy to help you.